syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ### DefaultRowHeight

-SfDataGrid allow you to customize the row height in PDF file based on our requirement by using `DefaultRowHeight` property.
+SfDataGrid allow you to customize the row height in excel file based on your requirement by using [DataGridPdfExportOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~DefaultRowHeight.html) property.
+The `DefaultRowHeight` value will be applied to all the rows in the excel sheet.

 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();